It’s known as the ‘Hidden Gem of Blackpool’. The history of The Grand Theatre in Blackpool is long and lively and dates right back to 1894.

-The Theatre’s rich history began in 1894 and it was opened on July 23.
-It was built by the leading Victorian theatre architect Frank Matcham, for Blackpool’s first successful theatrical manager Thomas Sergenson, who always described it as ‘Matcham’s Masterpiece’.
-The theatre took just nine months to build and cost Sergenson £20,000, which in those days was a lot of money.
+The Theatre’s rich history began way back in 1894, when it opened on 23 July.
+Leading Victorian theatre architect Frank Matcham designed and built it, for Blackpool’s first successful theatrical manager Thomas Sergenson.
+He always described it as ‘Matcham’s Masterpiece’.

 Did you know?
 The Grand Theatre opened just two months after the Tower.

-He’d earned some of it by operating two small rented theatres, and from a circus that he staged for five summer seasons on the site of The Grand.
-These are the cottages and shops (below) were demolished in 1889.
-They once stood on the site of The Grand Theatre before their demolition in 1889.
-Then they were replaced by the Grand Circus.
+The theatre took just nine months to build.
+It cost Sergenson £20,000, which in those days was a lot of money.
+He’d earned some of his money by operating two small rented theatres.
+He also staged a circus for five summer seasons on the site of The Grand.
+These cottages and shops (below) were demolished in 1889.
+They once stood on the site of The Grand Theatre, later to be replaced by the Grand Circus.

-The Grand Theatre is still known as ‘Matcham’s Masterpiece‘ is even more deserved now that there are few surviving examples left of the work of Frank Matcham.
-This masterpiece offers ornate, gilded plasterwork, baroque ceiling, and cavorting cherubs.
+The Grand Theatre is still known as ‘Matcham’s Masterpiece‘.
+The name’s even more deserved now that there are few surviving examples left of the work of Frank Matcham.
+This particular masterpiece offers ornate, gilded plasterwork, baroque ceiling, and cavorting cherubs.

 Cantilevered balconies give every seat a clear view of the stage.

-‘Firsts’ throughout the History of The Grand Theatre
+More ‘Firsts’ in the History of The Grand Theatre

-Top West End producers began using The Grand for British premieres, and for forty years many plays and musicals were seen at The Grand ‘prior to London’.
+- Top West End producers began using The Grand for British premieres.
+For forty years many plays and musicals showed at The Grand ‘prior to London’.

 Did you know?
-Charlie the ghost is said to haunt the Upper Circle, after throwing himself off the edge in late Victorian times.
-He was in love with a ballerina but she wasn’t in love with him, so he threw himself off the balcony!
+Charlie the Victorian ghost is said to haunt the Upper Circle.
+He was in love with a ballerina – but she wasn’t in love with him, so he threw himself off the balcony!

-After the success of talking pictures, in the 1930s The Grand was a cinema in the winter and staged ‘live’ shows during the holiday season.
-Most famous of the 1930s’ attractions was Gracie Fields, who made all of her Blackpool Variety appearances from 1932 to 1938 here.
+- After the success of talking pictures, in the 1930’s, The Grand became a cinema in the winter with ‘live’ shows during the holiday season.

 In October, 1942, Noel Coward premiered and appeared in two of his plays.